Pumpkin muffins – the savoury kind

 If I use the large paper muffin liners, I put them directly on the baking tray, so the dough spread out, and the muffins become more like buns.

-I first made these pumpkin muffins as a quick bread alongside soups.
+I first made these pumpkin muffins as a quick bread – to eat with soups.

 But they are SUPER fast to make IF there is grated pumpkin in the fridge – or defrosted from the freezer.